PankajGupta59/STOPWATCH/README.md

-# Stop-watch project i praveen kumar has done in skill test project at coding ninjas.
+# Stop-watch project i pankaj kumar gupta has done in skill test project at coding ninjas.